MJU-PSI/yti-terminology-api/README.md

 ### Using profile-specific properties

-To use different configurations based on Spring profile, such as *test*, add a new property
+To use different configurations based on Spring profile, such as *prod*, add a new property file if it does not exist:
-file:
 ```
-/src/main/resources/application-test.properties
+/src/main/resources/application-prod.properties
 ```

 and run:
 ```
-./gradlew bootRun -Dspring.profiles.active=test
+./gradlew bootRun -Dspring.profiles.active=prod
 ```

 ## Stopping